zrythm/zrythm/doc/user/configuration/preferences/intro.rst

 .. image:: /_static/img/preferences-general.png
    :align: center

+.. _preferences-engine:

 Engine
 ~~~~~~

 Audio engine settings.

 Audio backend
   The audio backend to use.
+The available backends are
+  JACK, RtAudio and SDL2.
+We recommend using JACK when
+  possible, otherwise RtAudio.

 MIDI backend
   The MIDI backend to use.
+The available backends are
+  JACK MIDI, RtMidi and WindowsMME (Windows only).
+We
+  recommend using JACK MIDI when possible, otherwise
+  RtMidi.

 MIDI controllers
   A list of controllers to auto-connect to.